 Provides funds for individuals who likely would not participate in an AAG meeting without the awards.

-Annual prize for a book that conveys most powerfully the nature and importance of geography to the non-academic world.
+A committee awards the annual prize for a book that conveys most powerfully the nature and importance of geography to the non-academic world.
 An award of $1,000 will be made to the author(s).

 The Association of American Geographers is pleased to announce a national scholarship program for community college students.
 Two $1,000 scholarships will be awarded to students from community colleges, junior colleges, city colleges, or similar two-year educational institutions who will be transferring as geography majors to four year colleges and universities.
 These scholarships are funded by Darrel Hess, coauthor of the textbook Physical Geography: A Landscape Appreciation by McKnight and Hess, published by Prentice Hall.

 The Jackson Prize was established to encourage and reward American geographers who write books about the United States which convey the insights of professional geography in language that is interesting and attractive to a lay audience.
 The prize, which carries an award of $1,000 to the author, is administered by the Association of American Geographers.

-Annual prize for a book that makes an unusually important contribution to advancing the science and art of geography.
+A committee awards the annual prize for a book that makes an unusually important contribution to advancing the science and art of geography.
 An award of $1,000 will be made to the author(s).

 This annual award recognizes members of the Association who have made truly outstanding contributions to the geographic field due to their special competence in teaching or research.
 Funding for the award comes from the estate of Ruby S. Miller.
 More than one award may be awarded each year.
 Each award includes $1,000 and a commemorative plaque